 An organisations CRM system is one of the most important pieces of software that staff will use every day.
 It is important to make sure that your CRM works correctly, effectively and has the tools you need to help your organisation run smoothly.
 Over time, your CRM system can become neglected, poorly managed and outdated and it may be time to ask: it is time to upgrade?
-Organisations running Dynamics CRM may especially be considering upgrade due to end of support, the recent new releases and the upcoming GDPR legislation.
+Organisations running Dynamics CRM may especially be considering upgrade due to end of support, the recent new releases and GDPR legislation.

 Three reasons to consider upgrading: